 According to the Air Force Special Operations Command website, "Combat Controllers are trained special operations forces and certified FAA air traffic controllers.
 Their mission is to deploy, undetected, into combat and hostile environments to establish assault zones or airfields, while simultaneously conducting air traffic control, fire support, command and control, direct action, counterterrorism, foreign internal defense, humanitarian assistance and special reconnaissance."

-Some Special Forces units might get all the media glory, but don't be fooled – combat controllers rank among the most highly trained special operations forces in the United States.
-On top of maintaining their abilities as air traffic controllers, they must be trained in infiltration and joint terminal attack controlling.
+Some Special Forces units might get all the media glory, but don't be fooled -- combat controllers rank among the most highly trained special operations forces in the U.S. On top of maintaining their abilities as air traffic controllers, they must be trained in infiltration and joint terminal attack controlling.
 The combat controller training program is as follows:

 During World War II, it became apparent that accuracy was paramount for air drops.
-Army pathfinders would insert before main assault forces to guide aircraft towards their target zones by using high-powered lights, flares, and smoke pots.
+Army pathfinders would insert before main assault forces to guide aircraft toward their target zones by using high-powered lights, flares and smoke pots.
 These pathfinders became part of the Air Force once it became a separate service.
-Later renamed combat control teams, they were brought into service for the Korean War and have served in Vietnam and the current War on Terror.
+Later renamed combat control teams, they were brought into service for the Korean War and have served in Vietnam and the current Global War on Terrorism.